Introducing Cloud Drive

 Managing local storage — Files are cloud-only by default, but users have control over what stays on-device:

-- Keep on device stores selected files or folders locally for offline access.
+- Always keep on this device stores selected files or folders locally for offline access.

 - Free up space returns locally stored files to the cloud while keeping them visible and accessible from the desktop.